Formal Contact Categories: Algebraic constructions

 \begin{prop} The pretriangulated hull $-^\pt : \dgcat \to \dgcat^\pt$ is left adjoint to the forgetful functor:

 If $f : \eC \xto{\sim} \eD$ is a quasi-equivalence then $f^\pt : \eC^\pt \to \eD^\pt$ is a quasi-equivalence of dg categories. \end{prop}

-The Morita homotopy category $\Hmo$ is a refinement of the homotopy category $\Hqe$ of dg categories in which derived equivalences are isomorphisms.
+The category $\Hqe$ is a localization of $\dgcat$ in which quasi-equivalences between dg categories are isomorphisms.
+The Morita homotopy category $\Hmo$ is a localization of the homotopy category $\Hqe$ of dg categories in which derived equivalences are isomorphisms.
 In $\Hmo$, the homotopy idempotent completion $\eC^\perf$ of the pretriangulated hull $\eC^\pt$ is fibrant replacement, see \cite{TabAdd}.